osher/e2e-helper/README.md

 4. allows you to run your tests against an already running server - i.e - skip the server launch/kill and log-file management by providing env variable SUT (i.e acronym of System Under Test)
    When provided - the SUT is expected to be the base URL against which tests should be run.
    . supports a coverage mode (currently with istanbul)
-5. allows running in code-coverage mode via `istanbul` by providing env variable COVER as truthful value, and COVER_IGNORE as list of globs to exclude.
+5. allows running in code-coverage mode via `istanbul` by providing env variable COVER as truthful value
 6. wide set of configurable options to customize `title`, `log-path`, `cwd`, `args`, and more.
 7. facilitation wrappers for mocha tdd/bdd UI and [mocha-ui-exports][1]